enjaku4/rabarber/README.md

 Rabarber::Role.names
 ```

+`Rabarber::Role` is a model that represents roles within your application.
+It has a single attribute, `name`, which is validated for both uniqueness and presence.
+You can treat `Rabarber::Role` as a regular Rails model and use Active Record methods on it if necessary.

-Utilize these methods to manipulate user roles.
+Utilize the aforementioned methods to manipulate user roles.
 For example, create a custom UI for managing roles or assign necessary roles during migration or runtime (e.g., when the user is created).
 You can also write custom authorization policies based on `#has_role?` method (e.g., to scope the data that the user can access).
 Adapt these methods to fit the requirements of your application.

 ---